Beech Mountain, North Carolina: Land of OzA long-abandoned Oz mountaintop theme park, opened by local residents to the public just one weekend a year.

 Beyond this, the remains of the park are an "Oz gardens" more than anything, and the view from the top of the mountain is breathtaking.
 Down the yellow brick road, you pass a Munchkin land, a Tin Man house, a Witch's Castle, and some really frightening trees with evil faces.
 At the end of the yellow brick road is a big green door that says OZ, and beyond it, a small castle with the giant head of the Wizard of Oz (with light-up eyes) protruding from it.
 There is also a wire frame of a hot air balloon from one of the original Land of Oz rides.[Tony & Kimberly Paglia, 11/09/2002]

 - Beech Mountain Pkwy., Beech Mountain, NC

-- NC-184 takes you up to the town of Beech Mountain.
-A winding 2-lane road just to the left of the Chamber of Commerce building -- Beech Mountain Parkway -- will take you up to a sign that says "Emerald Mountain."
-Through that gate, it's another 1/2 mile, past a bunch of ski lifts.
+- Hwy 184 takes you to the town of Beech Mountain.
+A winding two-lane road just to the left of the Chamber of Commerce building -- Beech Mountain Pkwy -- takes you up to a sign that says, "Emerald Mountain."
+Through that gate, it's another half-mile, past a bunch of ski lifts.

 - RA Rates: